EnzoHideki/ReactApp/README.md

 Then, open your browser and go to `localhost:3000` to use the app locally.

+Click on each Pokémon to see their info.

 **The app needs internet connection to work properly.**